MichaelThomasWolff/Security-Analyst-Projects-Udacity/Planning for Security Controls/Findings/README.md

 Administrative Control Recommendations:

-(include the names of the attached policy documents)
+(see Task 3)

+**Task 3: Customize SANS security policies for use by the company.**

 Company A - Password-Protection-Policy.docx

 Company A - Pandemic-Response-Planning-Policy.docx

-**Task 3: Customize SANS security policies for use by the company.**

 **Task 4: Make an inventory of hard- and software recommended by OpenVPN.**